biocorecrg/RNAseq_course_2019/docs/module1.md

 <img src="images/fastqc_small_rnas.png" width="800"/>

+There are many tools for trimming reads and removing adapters, such as ...

+**EXERCISE**
+Where to find out the sequence of the adapter to trim off?

-We can remove the adapter using a number of tools.
-Here we show **skewer[7]** indicating the Illumina small RNA 3' adapter.
+Here we show the usage of **skewer[7]** providing indicating the Illumina small RNA 3' adapter.

 ```{bash}
 skewer subsample_to_trim.fq.gz -x TGGAATTCTCGGGTGCCAAGG